Sedgwick County, Kansas

-Sedgwick County (county code: SG) is located in the U.S. state of Kansas.
+Sedgwick County is located in the U.S. state of Kansas.
+Its county seat is Wichita, the most populous city in the state.
 As of the 2020 census, the population was 523,824, making it the second-most populous county in Kansas.
-Its county seat is Wichita, the most populous city in the state.
+The county was named after John Sedgwick, the highest ranking Union general killed during the American Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.
 In 1802, Spain returned most of the land to France.

 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.
 In 1848, after the Mexican–American War, the Treaty of Guadalupe Hidalgo with Spain brought into the United States all or part of land for ten future states, including southwest Kansas.
 In 1854, the Kansas Territory was organized, and in 1861 Kansas became the 34th U.S. state.